Covid 19 coronavirus: UK financial experts on why NZ will be one of the best places in the world to invest

 New Dawn has seen losses of nearly 12 per cent over the past year, but has generated profits of 12 per cent over the past three.
 Chinese equities comprise the trust's main holdings.

 Yoojeong Oh is manager of investment trust Aberdeen Asian Income.
-She says Australia and New Zealand are 'high quality dividend markets'.
+She says Australia and New Zealand are "high quality dividend markets".
 The trust was already overweight in these markets, but has changed its holdings to concentrate more on income-yielding utility companies and financially robust real estate companies.

 She adds: "Although the near term looks tough, the dividend payers in Australia and New Zealand look attractive on a long-term view."